textileio/photos-desktop/CONTRIBUTING.md

 **Step 3:** Install the Application with `yarn` or `npm i`

-See each indiviual project's `README` for details.
+See each individual project's `README` for details.

 ### Reporting Bugs